nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.14.A01) Land utilization

-- • A new legal framework and land act that makes effective land administration and

-- management

-- • National landuse plan

-- • A National Land Council to coordinate and oversee land management

-- • Up-to-date state land inventory

-- • An electronic system for land registration and digitalizing land reports

-- • Making the land valuation process formal and efficient

-- • A network of quasi-judicial institutes to resolve land-related issues quickly and

-- fairly

-- • Land usage and development permits will be made simple and efficient through

-- scientific and technological methods

 ##### 3.14.A02) Protecting land in sensitive areas

-- • Action to preserve and protect environmentally and historically sensitive areas

 ##### 3.14.A03) Land registration

-- • Deeds to the people who have been living in state lands for a long period

-- • An Integrated Land Information Infrastructure (ILII) connecting all local

-- government authorities and land management institution

-- • An efficient, transparent, and accountable land-related public service.

 ##### 3.14.A04) Land use management

-- • An integrated land use map

-- • Disaster mitigation, climatic resilience and adaptation mechanisms through land

-- use plans.

-- • Local development plans that align with the National landuse Planning policy

-- • A land suitability map based on spatial data analysis

 ##### 3.14.A05) Surveying and Mapping

-- • Expand the control network for surveying and mapping and increase the

-- productivity of land surveys through enhanced technology.

-- • LiDAR surveys or appropriate technologies to cover the entire country and

-- extract accurate elevation data.

-- • Connecting all surveys to the national Grid for seamless integration

-- • A mechanism to obtain the optimum service of new survey graduates

-- • Collection and storage of accurate and timely spatial data needed for development

-- projects on a priority basis

-- • Providing reliable and accurate data sources and introduce new technology to

-- update the spatial data needed for geo-information production.

-- • A National Spatial Data Integration treaty to facilitate comprehensive data

-- management

 ### 3.15) Scientifically managed construction Industry - Excellent quality workforce